 As an America Reads/America Counts programming partner you agree to:

-- Introduce the tutor to the students and explain his/her role in a way that is positive for the students who will be working with him/her.
+- Introduce the tutor to the students and explain their role in a way that is positive for the students who will be working with them.

 - Establish communication preferences (email or phone) and share any relevant procedures and policies.